apathriel/cds-vis-analytics/assignments/image_classification_benchmarks/README.md

-# Classification benchmarks with Logistic Regression and Neural Networks
+# ⏱️ Classification benchmarks with Logistic Regression and Neural Networks

-The project performs image classification using the cifar10 dataset, downloaded and imported through the TensorFlow module.
-Image data is preprocessed.
-Specifically, images are greyscaled, pixel values are normalized, and np.ndarray is reshaped.
-Numerical labels are converted to lexical, taken from cifar10 docs.
+The project performs image classification using the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), downloaded and imported through the TensorFlow module.
+Image data is preprocessed: Specifically, images are greyscaled, pixel values are normalized, and 2D image array is flattened into 1D array.
+Numerical labels are converted to lexical, taken from Cifar10 docs.
 Classifier is trained and fit to the data.
-Predictions on test split are performed and classification is output to `out` directory.
+Predictions on test split are performed and classification report is (optionally) saved to the `out` directory.
 The project is comprised of two scripts, both utilizing scikit-learn for machine learning.
 The script `logistic_regression.py` utilizes the `LogisticRegression()` classifier, while the `neural_network.py` script utilizes the `MLPClassifier()`.
+Both scripts serve as pipelines for applying their respective model architectures to a classification task.
 In the case of the neural network, the loss curve is plotted and saved.

+## 📈 Data

+### 📋 Dataset
+The project's image classification is based upon the CIFAR-10 dataset.
+The dataset contains 60.000 32x32 color images divided between 10 classes, it's divided into 50.000 training images and 10.000 test images (83/17).
+The dataset should be placed in the `in` directory, and can be sourced [here](https://www.cs.toronto.edu/~kriz/cifar.html).

-## Project structure
+## 📂 Project structure
 ```
 └── image_classification_benchmarks
 	├── out